Casuals4Fun/DebateMe/README.md

-# DebateHive | Your opinion is what matters.
+# DebateMe | Your opinion is what matters.

 ## 🚀 Tech stack
 1. Frontend